-Travelling to Rome will blow your mind!
+Traveling to Rome will blow your mind!
 There’s just something magical about this city.
 From the historical sites to the fabulous food, and everything in between.
-Travelling to Rome is something that everyone should try to do at least once during their lifetime.
+Traveling to Rome is something that everyone should try to do at least once during their lifetime.
 There are many amazing places to visit in Italy, but Rome is still our favourite.

-Here is some essential information and advice (based on our recent experience) to make your travels to Rome a very memorable one.
+Here is some essential information and advice (based on our personal experience) to make your trip to Rome a very memorable one.

 Italy is part of the Schengen Area, which is a zone in Europe made up of 26 countries.
 Essentially, these countries have given up their borders for the free and unrestricted movement of goods, people and services.